Learn About FHA and VA Construction Loans

 Houses raised on piles over land or a body of water.

-Homes that are powered on-site by wind turbines or solar panels.
+Homes that are powered on-site solely by solar panels or solely by wind turbines.

-The primary reason for these exclusions is that all non-regular homes are considered unique properties and hard to get comps for under VA, FHA and USDA guidelines.
+The primary reason for these exclusions is that all non-regular homes are considered unique properties and hard to get comps for under VA and FHA.
 These homes require specialized construction techniques, making it even more important that a single builder starts and finishes a project.
 If the builder were to quit before a job is finished, the lender would need to step in and find a replacement.
 This can be more difficult than usual due to the specific nature of the work.